-As businesses worldwide have transitioned to remote work in the wake of the coronavirus outbreak, this has raised questions about worker productivity, secure remote printing and information security in a decentralised workspace.
+As businesses worldwide have transitioned to hybrid work in the wake of the coronavirus outbreak, this has raised questions about worker productivity, secure remote printing and information security in a decentralised workspace.

 One such question is about the printer, an office staple for decades and a device that many workers immediately went out to buy when they were setting up their new home offices.